Latest

 - Markdown preview makes links and formatting functional.

 I’ve also experimented with on-device AI features using Apple’s new foundation models: summarization, keyword extraction, and question-answering for short notes.
-These are still limited by context size, but the promise of private, on-device LLMs that can query all notes is on the horizon—and that excites me more than any current workaround.
+These are still limited by context size, but the promise of private, on-device models that can query all notes is on the horizon.

 The interface also supports collapsing panels for a distraction-free writing mode.
 And everything syncs across devices using CloudKit.